There It Is In French

 Q: Is it always correct to use "Voilà" to mean "There it is"?

 A: While "Voilà" is highly versatile, it's not always the perfect fit.
 The gender and number of the noun you're referring to determine whether you should use "Le voilà," "La voilà," or "Les voilà."
-Furthermore, the context of the situation will often determine if a more suitable phrase, such as "Voici," is better suited.
+To build on this, the context of the situation will often determine if a more suitable phrase, such as "Voici," is better suited.

 Q: How do I choose between "Voici" and "Voilà"?